hattieonline/being/content/en/docs/prologue/Winter.md

 people in glass homes
 devoid of any artifact beyond ease

-_this is what we&#39;re running for?_
+_this is what we're running for?_

 is it actually self-actualization if it was never really yours?
-if I&#39;ve never experienced it, did i still see it with my own eyes?
+if I've never experienced it, did i still see it with my own eyes?
-if i didn&#39;t see it with my own eyes, is it still part of my reality?
+if i didn't see it with my own eyes, is it still part of my reality?
 do i get to make that choice?

-i almost didn&#39;t remember
+i almost didn't remember
 that this is all i will ever be;
 self-definition through my lacking and my gaps
 is a perilous insult to the woman
 who writes this poem,
 to the day she arrived screaming,
 to the days / women that live in between
-and i almost didn&#39;t remember them because right now,
+and i almost didn't remember them because right now,
 i am struck dead at the hand of videos of hands, things
 being put away, people doing tasks / living lives that
 i do not recognize, claiming